Audioliz/ReadTheDocs/documentation_main/howtos/first_steps.rst

 ---------------------

 To analyze the next calls, you should first load them.
+If you use a calling system that has recordings, you can connect it very easily to Audioliz.
+This is the best solution when you want to follow closely your production.

-Let's load our first call:
+But you can also load Let's load our first call:

 .. video:: /_static/charger_call.mp4
   :width: 640